Geneva Whitlock Obituary (2020) - The Pioneer News

 She was preceded in death by her parents, L.O. and Edith Rodgers; her loving husband, William.

-She is survived by her three children, Michael (Dianne) Whitlock, Sheila Whitlock and Sandy (Chris) Sanders; grandchildren, David (Tonya) Whitlock, Emmale Whitlock, Joshua Byrum, Christie Knuckles; great-grandchildren, Hunter Whitlock, Ashley Fitch, Tyler Knuckles, Casey and Jaylen Blair; great-great-grandchildren, Carlos Knuckles and Carmen Knuckles.
+She is survived by her three children, Michael (Dianne) Whitlock, Sheila Whitlock and Sandy (Chris) Sanders; grandchildren, David (Tonya) Whitlock, Emmalee Whitlock, Joshua Byrum, Christie Knuckles; great-grandchildren, Hunter Whitlock, Ashley Fitch, Tyler Knuckles, Casey and Jaylen Blair; great-great-grandchildren, Carlee Raine Knuckles and Cainnen Knuckles.

 Visitation will be on Tuesday, Nov.
 3, at Arch L. Heady & Son Okolona Funeral Home with services at 10 a.m. on Wednesday.
 Burial will be in Campbellsville.